AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

  ```

 <div class="alert alert-block alert-danger">
 Where is the coagulant concentration coming from?

-What is k_dilution?
+What is k_dilution? u didn't read it carefully

 Need better commenting

-Is this all of the code necessary?
+Is this all of the code necessary? yes
 </div>

 ```python